francoisschwarzentruber/rules2videogame/README.md

     }

-The following code says that if a ball intersects an enemy, both the ball and the enemy disappear:
+The following code says that if a ball intersects an enemy, both the ball and the enemy disappear.
+Both `X` and `Y` are universally quantified variables.

     if(X.enemy && Y.ball && Geometry.intersects(X, Y)) {
         Engine.delete(X);
         Engine.delete(Y);
+        Engine.add({explosion: true, position: X.position});
     }